-The Department offers a full-time MA (one year), the MA International as well as a parttime MA that may include distance learning (two years).
-MA students in German can specialise either in (a) Literature or (b) Linguistics/Deutsch als Fremdsprache.
-The parttime MA by distance-learning is aimed primarily at intending and/or practising teachers of German.
-Enquiries should be made to the German Department Office (telephone:
+The School offers a full-time MA (one year), the MA International as well as a part-time MA which may include distance learning (two years).
+MA students in German may specialise either in (a) Literature or (b) Linguistics/Deutsch als Fremdsprache.
+The part-time MA by distance-learning is aimed primarily at intending and/or practising teachers of German.
+Enquiries should be made to the UCD School of Languages, Literatures & Film Programme Office (telephone: +353-1-7168309).

 Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
-Other university graduates with qualifications deemed equivalent may also be considered for admission.
+University graduates with other qualifications deemed equivalent may also be considered for admission.
 Good skills in the German language are a prerequisite for this course.